lavishjha2024-w/wireshark/README.md

 # Computer-Networks-Lab
-A repo for my college coursework of Computer Networks experiment 3 regarding Wireshark
+A repo for the the wireshark experiments i performed during my Computer Networks Coursework